mgaffigan/Esatto.AppCoordination/Readme.md

 ![Communication dataflow diagram showing multiple remote desktop connections](Assets/Communication.png)

-## IPC

-Any entry can be "Invoked" by passing a request payload and receiving a response payload.
-Failures are propagated back to the caller as exceptions.
-The format of the payload is not defined.
-Operations may not take more than 10 seconds to complete.
-Payload may not exceed 1 MB.
-If longer operations are required, register a "completion" entry and asynchronously "return" the result as a new invoke.

 ## Usage
 To build an application which uses `Esatto.AppCoordination`, add a reference to `Esatto.AppCoordination.Common`: